 - 71 dedicated pediatric intensive care unit beds

 - 2.6 million square feet across our campuses

 Our Children’s Health℠ Specialty Centers bring nationally-recognized pediatric care close to home for families.
 Offering a wide array of outpatient pediatric specialties, outpatient surgery, lab services and rehabilitation, Children’s Health℠ Specialty Centers have a wealth of resources under one roof.

-The Pediatric Group’s network serves as a medical home for families in more than 18 different locations throughout North Texas.
+The Pediatric Group’s network serves as a medical home for families throughout North Texas.